-Carrying the top weight at the Grand National is usually seen as a red light that a horse won’t win – but that doesn’t mean you should write them off completely.
+Carrying the top weight at the Grand National is usually seen as a red flag that a horse won’t win – but that doesn’t mean you should write them off completely.

 After all, the Grand National is full of surprises and there’s really no knowing who will pass the post first or even place in this show-stopping sporting event.